 - Review of the past, current and future exposure.

-Identification and diagnosis of the root cause of deterioration
+Identification and diagnosis of the root cause of concrete deterioration

 Following review of the original design, construction methods and programme, and the assessment from the condition survey, it is possible to identify the “root causes” of each different type and area of damage: